-So, you are probably thinking to yourself “why would I need an additional service to backup my Office 365 Mailbox?
+So, you are probably thinking to yourself “why would I need an additional service to backup my Microsoft 365 Mailbox?
 Surely it is in the cloud, so it must be safe, right?“

 Well, let’s look at a few reasons why you really ought to consider this type of backup:

-- Microsoft does not back up and recover Office 365 emails – Many Office 365 subscribers mistakenly believe that their data is fully backed up by Microsoft as part of their subscription.
+- Microsoft does not back up and recover Microsoft 365 emails – Many Microsoft 365 subscribers mistakenly believe that their data is fully backed up by Microsoft as part of their subscription.
 However, this is not the case.
-Microsoft does not backup Office 365.
+Microsoft does not backup Microsoft 365.

-- Microsoft doesn’t provide native options to back up Office 365 mailboxes – It provides some very basic archiving, retention and recovery options, but cannot guarantee full and speedy restoration of data loss.
+- Microsoft doesn’t provide native options to back up Microsoft 365 mailboxes – It provides some very basic archiving, retention and recovery options, but cannot guarantee full and speedy restoration of data loss.

 - Microsoft cannot help with unexpected data loss or damage – Having a solid backup solution in place ensures that even if mailbox items disappear from the network or are rendered useless, the customer has access to a backed-up copy, eliminating problems or repercussions that could arise from the missing data.